dtcenter/METplus/docs/Users_Guide/installation.rst

-The **manage_externals/** directory contains scripts used to facilitate the downloading and management of components that METplus interacts with such as MET and METviewer
+The **manage_externals/** directory contains scripts used to facilitate the downloading and management of components that METplus interacts with such as MET and METviewer.

-The **metplus/** directory contains the wrapper scripts and utilities
+The **metplus/** directory contains the wrapper scripts and utilities.

 The **parm/** directory contains all the configuration files for MET and METplus Wrappers.

-The **produtil/** directory contains part of the external utility produtil
+The **produtil/** directory contains part of the external utility produtil.

-The **ush/** directory contains the run_metplus.py script that is executed to run use cases
+The **ush/** directory contains the run_metplus.py script that is executed to run use cases.

 Build_components and using manage_externals
 ===========================================